engrpanda/Arduino-Bluetooth-Controller/README.md

 #
+# OTHERS
-# OTHERS AT COMMANDS
+AT COMMANDS

-CHANGE THE SSID, PIN of the BT MODULE for hc05/06
+FOR TESTING, CHANGING THE SSID & PIN of the BT MODULE for hc05/06

 TEST
     Communications test
     “AT”